mdn/content/files/en-us/web/javascript/reference/regular_expressions/index.md

 ### Assertions

 - [Input boundary assertion: `^`, `$`](/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Input_boundary_assertion)
-  - : Asserts that the current position is the start or end of input.
+  - : Asserts that the current position is the start or end of input, or start or end of a line if the `m` flag is set.
 - [Word boundary assertion: `\b`, `\B`](/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Word_boundary_assertion)
   - : Asserts that the current position is a word boundary.
 - [Lookahead assertion: `(?=...)`, `(?!...)`](/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Lookahead_assertion)